felipemitt007/Projeto_AppMachine/README.md

-# Projeto_AppMachine
+# AppMachine Training: Check Project - Create project using Firebase realtime database

-Este é um projeto que faz parte da segunda etapa do processo de seleção da empresa App Machine. É um sistema pequeno, que utiliza o banco de dados NoSQL Firebase, para gravar informações de filmes preferidos dos usuários.
-O sistema também permite editar informações dos filmes ou excluir filmes.
+This is a project that is part of the second stage of the selection process of the enterprise App Machine.
+It's a small system, which uses the NoSQL database Firebase, to write information from users' favorite films.
+The system also allows you to edit information of the films or delete movies.

-## Pré requisitos:
+## Requirements:

-Ter instalado na máquina os browsers Firefox ou Chrome, e dar dois cliques no arquivo html chamado index.html.
+Have installed on the machine the browsers Firefox or Chrome, and give two clicks on the html file called index.html.

-## Contribuições:
+## Contributions:

-Apenas um desenvolvedor participou desse projeto.
-O programador Felipe Mitterofhe.
+Only a developer participated in this project.
+The programmer Felipe Mitterofhe.

-## Controle de versão:
+## Version control:

-O sistema está atualmente na versão 1.0.
-Esta versão inclui o CRUD básico para a utilização da ferramenta Firebase.
+The system is currently in version 1.0.
+This version includes the basic CRUD tool Firebase.

-## Autores:
+## Authors:

-* **Felipe Mitterofhe** - *Trabalho inicial e todo o desenvolvimento da versão 1.0*.
+* **Felipe Mitterofhe** - *Initial work and any development of version 1.0*.

-## Licença:
+## License:

-Esse projeto é licenciado sob a MIT License.
+This project is licensed under the MIT License.

-## Agradecimentos:
+## Acknowledgments:

-* Ao pessoal da App Machine por estar me dando a oportunidade de concorrer a uma vaga como desenvolvedor, em uma empresa com uma proposta inovadora e projetos interessantes.
+* The staff of App Machine to be giving me the opportunity to compete for a spot as a developer in a company with innovative and interesting projects.